RS-422: Characteristics

 RS-422 specifies the electrical characteristics of a single balanced signal.
-The standard was written to be referenced by other standards that specify the complete DTE/DCE interface for applications which require a balanced voltage circuit to transmit data.
+The standard was written to be referenced by other standards that specify the complete DTE/DCE interface for applications that require a balanced voltage circuit to transmit data.
 These other standards would define protocols, connectors, pin assignments and functions.
 Standards such as EIA-530 (DB-25 connector) and EIA-449 (DC-37 connector) use RS-422 electrical signals.
 Some RS-422 devices have 4 screw terminals for pairs of wire, with one pair used for data in each direction.

-RS-422 cannot implement a true multi-point communications network, such as with EIA-485, since there can be only one driver on each pair of wires.
+RS-422 cannot implement a true multi-point communications network, such as with RS-485, since there can be only one driver on each pair of wires.
 However, one driver can fan-out to up to ten receivers.

 RS-422 can interoperate with interfaces designed to MIL-STD-188-114B, but they are not identical.
 RS-422 uses a nominal 0 to 5-volt signal, while MIL-STD-188-114B uses a signal symmetric about 0 V. However, the tolerance for common-mode voltage in both specifications allows them to interoperate.
 Care must be taken with the termination network.

-EIA-423 is a similar specification for unbalanced signaling (RS-423).
+RS-423 is a similar specification for unbalanced signaling.

 When used in relation to communications wiring, RS-422 wiring refers to cable made of 2 sets of twisted pair, often with each pair being shielded, and a ground wire.
 While a double-pair cable may be practical for many RS-422 applications, the RS-422 specification only defines one signal path and does not assign any function to it.
 Any complete cable assembly with connectors should be labeled with the specification that defined the signal function and mechanical layout of the connector, such as RS-449.